ismrmrd/ismrmrd/doc/mrd_messages.md

 | unsigned short | uint32_t | char            |
 </div>

 Informational (logging) text can be sent using this message type, typically from the reconstruction side to the acquisition/client side.
-The length of message text is sent as an uint32_t while the text is sent as a null terminated char string.
+The length of message text is sent as an uint32_t while the text is sent as a UTF-8 encoded char string.
 These messages are optional and their timing is not guaranteed.

 (MRD_MESSAGE_ACQUISITION)=
 ## ID 1008: MRD_MESSAGE_ACQUISITION